MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-3-analyze-large-data.md

 # Analyzing a Large Data Set with ScaleR

+## ORIGINAL OVERVIEW

+This guide is an introduction to **RevoScaleR**, an R package providing both High Performance Computing (HPC) and High Performance Analytics (HPA) capabilities for R.  HPC capabilities allow you to distribute the execution of essentially any R function across cores and nodes, and deliver the results back to the user.
+HPA adds big data to the challenge.  **RevoScaleR** provides functions for performing scalable and extremely high performance data management, analysis, and visualization.
+This guide focuses on these HPA ‘big data’ capabilities. **R, along with many other statistical analysis products, is challenged by problems of capacity and speed.
+Users cannot perform data analysis because their data is too big to fit into memory, or even if it fits, there is not sufficient memory available to perform analysis.
+In R this is often a problem because copies of data are frequently made during analysis.
+Even without a capacity limit, computation may be too slow to be useful.
+The **RevoScaleR** package not only helps to overcome these challenges in R, but surpasses capabilities in other statistics products.**

+The data manipulation and analysis functions in **RevoScaleR** are appropriate for small and large datasets, but are particularly useful in three common situations: 1) to analyze data sets that are too big to fit in memory and, 2) to perform computations distributed over several cores, processors, or nodes in a cluster, or 3) to create scalable data analysis routines that can be developed locally with smaller data sets, then deployed to larger data and/or a cluster of computers.
+These are ideal candidates for **RevoScaleR** because **RevoScaleR** is based on the concept of operating on chunks of data and using *updating algorithms*.

+The **RevoScaleR** package also provides an efficient file format for storing data designed for rapid reading of arbitrary rows and columns of data.
+Functions are provided to import data into this file format before performing analysis. **RevoScaleR** analysis functions work directly with this data file format, but also can be used directly with data stored in a text, SPSS, or SAS file or an ODBC connection.
+Functions are also provided to easily extract a subset of a data file into a data frame in memory for further analysis.

+The **RevoScaleR** package provides a set of portable, scalable, distributable data analysis functions.
+To perform an analysis, you must provide the following information: where the computations should take place (the compute context), the data to use (the data source), and what analysis to perform (the analysis function).
+The **RevoScaleR** package also provides a set of data manipulation functions that are typically available in a local compute context.

+******************************

 This getting started tutorial builds on what you learned in [previous tutorials](scaler-getting-started.md) by exploring the functions, techniques, and issues arising when working with larger data sets.
 As before, you'll work with sample data to complete the steps.

 ## Download large datasets